porsche-design-system/porsche-design-system/packages/components/src/components/content/modal/modal.usage.md

 ## Behavior

 ### Overlay
-For the background overlay is used the background shading to provide the feeling of a third dimensional layer.
+We use a shaded background overlay to provide to provide the feeling of a third dimensional layer.
 This also eliminates distraction and helps the user focus on the Modal content.

 ### Animation